aghaalikhan/fractal-groups/README.md

 Notes:
-- by default the API is running on port 44319 and the environment.ts file is pointed to https://localhost:44319/, if the api part has been changed, then this will need to match the new port.
+- by default the API is running on port 44319 and the environment.ts file is pointed to https://localhost:44319/, if the api port has been changed modified, then environmen.ts will need to be updated to point to the updated port.